syspimp/greystone-ansible/README.md

 However, the data seems to suggest that I only eliminate consuming utility power when I produce over 1.5 to 2 kwh of energy, which is basically on a bright, clear, cloudless day, EVEN THOUGH I may only be consuming 0.5 kwh as reported by the utility company.
 I wonder why this is?
 Is this the result of electrical resistance?
 Is there an electrical barrier or wave to overcome, like when rushing creek water meets a river, and the river wants to push into the creek?
 At some point it equalizes, the water becomes one, and then flows together into the larger river.
 Once I cross this threshold does the "resistance" drop to my energy production drop according to some function?
 I have noticed my meter stopped when it is supposed to be running backwards.
 Hmmm.

-Below is a screen shot of a 4 day period of my energy production and consumption.
+Below (and above) is a screen shot of a 4 day period of my energy production and consumption.
 Top, first graph: Generated Solar Power in Watts
 Next, second graph: Total Power generated for the day in Watts Next, third graph: Power consumed from Utility, measured in negative Watts